-Central Government financial support for local public services has been declining.
-In response to this, many authorities are increasing their investment in commercial property purely or mainly for financial gain with financial return being the main objective.
+With central government financial support for local public services declining, the Council previously invested in commercial property purely or mainly for financial gain with financial return being the main objective.
 In these cases, higher risks are accepted on commercial investment than with treasury investments.